Optional Practical Training (OPT)

 OPT is a privilege provided by the U. S. government to international students who desire to gain employment experience in their major field of study.
 Most students avail themselves of this privilege following completion of their program of study.
 However, OPT may also be used during a vacation period if a student intends to register for the following session, or part-time while school is in session.

-International students interested in applying for this privilege should carefully read all instructions below, attend an OPT workshop, and review the OPT Resource Guide (PDF) before contacting the Office of International Student Services.
+International students interested in applying for this privilege should carefully read all instructions below and attend an OPT workshop before contacting the Office of International Student Services.

 To be eligible for Post-Completion OPT:

 - The student must have been enrolled full-time for one academic year preceding the OPT application.

 - The student must be in F-1 status at the time of application.